metapsy-project/metapsyDocs/content/data-preparation/_index.en.md

 <br>

 This documentation section describes how the databases included in Metapsy are prepared.
 Before being released, all data is converted into a consistent, standardized format.
 This format ensures that data is compatible with other components of the Metapsy infrastructure.

+All released databases live in an online [Github repository](https://www.youtube.com/watch?v=w3jLJU7DT5E&ab_channel=GitHub) s

 <br></br>